Request for Business Records

 Records that can be released:

-- Copies of applications pages submitted to the Division by an Applicant or Licensee within the previous two (2) calendar years, as long as the requestor is or was identified in the ownership structure at the time the requested application was submitted.
+- Copies of applications pages submitted to the Division by an Applicant or Licensee within the previous four (4) calendar years, as long as the requestor is or was identified in the ownership structure at the time the requested application was submitted.

->An Applicant or Licensee who was affiliated with a Regulated Marijuana Business license more than two years ago and remains in the industry may request and obtain copies of applications they submitted during the two years prior to their last affiliation with that specific license(s).
+- An Applicant or Licensee who was affiliated with a Regulated Marijuana Business license more than four years ago and remains in the industry may request and obtain copies of applications they submitted during the four years prior to their last affiliation with that specific license(s).

->An Applicant or Licensee who is no longer in the Colorado marijuana industry may request and obtain copies of application pages they submitted to the Division for up to two (2) calendar years prior to the expiration or voluntary surrender of their individual license.
+- An Applicant or Licensee who is no longer in the Colorado marijuana industry may request and obtain copies of application pages they submitted to the Division for up to four (4) calendar years prior to the expiration or voluntary surrender of their individual license.

 Records will NOT include: